ant31/achemy/README.md

 -   **Active Record Pattern**: Intuitive, model-centric methods for database operations (`User.all()`, `user.save()`).
 -   **Async First**: Built for modern asynchronous applications with `async/await`.
--   **Automatic Session Management**: Achemy handles session creation and cleanup, reducing boilerplate code.
+-   **Explicit Session Management**: Achemy enforces safe, explicit session and transaction handling, preventing common performance and data integrity pitfalls.
 -   **Pydantic Integration**: Automatically generate Pydantic schemas from your SQLAlchemy models for API validation and serialization.
 -   **Bulk Operations**: Efficiently insert large numbers of records with support for conflict resolution.
 -   **Helpful Mixins**: Common patterns like UUID primary keys and timestamp tracking are available as simple mixins.